wongak626/IN-silico-Restriction-Digest-Tool/ReadMe.md

 ## Installation
 This program runs on python 2.7 or above.
 Mac OS X, Sierra has python 2.7 already installed.
 I suggest using python 2.7 instead of python 3, because most extensions of flask aren't stable with the latest versions of python.
 A beginner tutorial of the installation of python can be found [here](https://wiki.python.org/moin/BeginnersGuide/Download).
+This program also uses the Flask micro-webframework, and will need to be run in an virtual environment.

 ### Virtual environment for development
 In order to avoid compatability issues between different libraries for different projects, it is important to use a virtual environment.